Skip to main content

 Publishing from Python

-Send notifications to Notifer topics using Python with the requests library or the official SDK (coming soon).
+Send notifications to Notifer topics using Python with the requests library.

 Quick Start